Orion VII

-The Orion VII was a line of low-floor transit buses available in 30' rigid, 35' rigid, and 40' rigid lengths manufactured by Daimler Buses North America's subsidiary Orion Bus Industries between 2001 and 2013 in three generations.
+The Orion VII is a line of low-floor transit buses available in 30' rigid, 35' rigid, and 40' rigid lengths manufactured by Daimler Buses North America's subsidiary Orion Bus Industries between 2001 and 2013 in three generations.
 The conventional powered buses, either with longitudinally-mounted diesel or natural gas engines, used a T-drive transmission coupling.
 A series hybrid variant powered by a diesel-driven generator was also available.
 The Orion VII replaced the fully low-floor Orion VI and high-floor Orion V buses, and was manufactured until its parent company DaimlerChrysler withdrew from the transit bus market in 2013.

 Design

 The two-piece windshield of the original Orion VII has the driver's windshield canted towards the back of the bus to reduce reflections; the second and third generations also had a two-piece windshield, but both panes are curved similarly and collectively resemble a single piece.
 Externally, the three generations may also be distinguished by the position of the top of the doors.
 In the original Orion VII, the top of both the front and rear doors is at the same level as the top of the side windows.
 In the Orion VII Next Generation (VIING), the top of the front door is at the level as the bottom of the standee windows.
 In the Orion VII EPA10, the tops of both doors are at the height of the bottom of the standee windows.

 The Orion VII uses a monocoque stainless steel frame clad with aluminum and fiberglass panels.
 The interior floor height is 15.5 in except for the portion starting at the rear wheels, which is elevated to provide mechanical clearance for the engine and transmission.
 All conventional (diesel/CNG) buses use longitudinally-mounted engines with a T-drive transmission coupling driving the rear axle.